jboss-developer/jboss-eap-quickstarts/helloworld-jms/README.md

         For Linux: EAP_HOME/bin/jboss-cli.sh --connect --file=configure-jms.cli
         For Windows: EAP_HOME\bin\jboss-cli.bat --connect --file=configure-jms.cli
    You should see the following result when you run the script:

         The batch executed successfully.
         {"outcome" => "success"}
+5. Stop the JBoss EAP server.

 Review the Modified Server Configuration